banmepls/Automobile-Configuration-Platform/README.md

 ---

 ## Conclusion
 This project aims to deliver a scalable, responsive, and user-friendly automobile configuration platform.
-By leveraging Bootstrap for the frontend, Python Flask for the backend, and MongoDB for the database, we ensure a robust and efficient solution.
+By leveraging Bootstrap for the frontend, Python Flask for the backend, MongoDB for the database, and Node.js server for hosting the application, we ensure a robust and efficient solution.
 The use of Docker for deployment guarantees consistency and ease of management across environments.